Electrical contractors in

 Apply for examination

-Submit application to Minnesota Department of Labor with fees, experience documentation, and background check.
+Submit application to Minnesota Department of Labor and Industry with proof of experience, education transcripts, and application fee.
 Applications reviewed for eligibility before exam scheduling.

 Pass state examination